Raiders of the Lost Horcrux:

 But I’d still check the Black family’s Gringotts vault if I were Harry.

-I’m a bit sorry that that one is now out of bounds.
+I’m a bit sorry that that theory is now out of bounds.
 It plays extremely well with what we had to go by at the end of HBP.

 Well, downstream of DHs, what I suspect may have happened was yet another “failure to communicate”.
 Albus, as usual, did not tell anyone that the Locket was important, and in return, Albus was not immediately told when Sirius Black threw the Locket out.
 Albus thought that it was safe in the Black’s parlor.
 He hadn’t really grasped the full scope of Sirius Black’s positive genius for bollixing up other people’s carefully-laid plans.
 Even though Albus had already been bitten by it before.
 Twice, in fact.